eshaz/wasm-audio-decoders/src/ogg-opus-decoder/README.md

    const {channelData, samplesDecoded, sampleRate} = decoder.decode(oggOpusData);
    ```

-   * **NOTE:** When decoding chained Ogg files (i.e. streaming) the first two Ogg packets of the next chain must be present when decoding.
-Errors will be returned by libopusfile if these initial Ogg packets are incomplete.

 1. When done decoding, reset the decoder to decode a new stream, or free up the memory being used by the WASM module if you have no more audio to decode.

    ```javascript